rrsd2769/nfa-dfa-visualizer/README.md

-# ⊕ Automata Lab — NFA / DFA Visualizer
+#  NFA / DFA Visualizer

 An interactive browser-based tool for building, simulating, and converting finite automata.
-Design NFA or DFA graphs through a point-and-click interface, step through input strings with live visual feedback, and convert any NFA to an equivalent DFA using the subset construction algorithm — all in real time.
+Design NFA or DFA graphs through a point-and-click interface, step through input strings with live visual feedback, and convert any NFA to an equivalent DFA using the subset construction algorithm : all in real time.

 **Live Demo → [nfa-dfa-visualizer-sigma.vercel.app](https://nfa-dfa-visualizer-sigma.vercel.app)**